 Dr. James Thomas Leslie, Jr. of Jefferson City passed away peacefully Wednesday, December 19, 2018 at the age of 96.
 He was living at Heisinger Bluffs.

-To send flowers in memory of James Thomas Leslie, Jr., M.D., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Thomas Leslie, Jr., M.D., please visit our Heartfelt Sympathies Store.

 Born at home on August 12, 1922 in Rhineland, Missouri, Jim was the sixth child of Dr. James and Ella (McAfoos) Leslie.
 His family moved to Jefferson City when he was 5, where he attended Moreau Heights Elementary School and graduated from Jefferson City High School in 1940, having been a State Champion swimmer and accomplished golfer.
 He was honored as the Jefferson City Distinguished Alumni in 1989.